Silent Tongue

-Silent Tongue is a 1994 American Western horror film written and directed by Sam Shepard.
-It was filmed in the spring of 1992, but not released until 1994.
+Silent Tongue is a 1993 American horror Western film written and directed by Sam Shepard.
+It was filmed in the spring of 1992 and premiered at the Sundance Film Festival on January 28, 1993 but not released theatrically until a year later in 1994.
 It was filmed near Roswell, New Mexico and features Richard Harris, Sheila Tousey, Alan Bates, Dermot Mulroney and River Phoenix.

 Plot

 The film is about a young man named Talbot Roe (Phoenix), who has gone insane over the death of his wife.
 Talbot's father, Prescott Roe (Harris) feels his son's pain and wants to find him a new wife.
 He goes back to the place where he bought Talbot's first wife, from Eamon McCree (Bates).
 He finds the dead wife's sister (Arredondo), who is a champion horse rider and Mr. McCree's daughter, which makes her only half-Indian.

 Roe asks McCree if he could have his last daughter for his son, but McCree refuses.
 Then, Roe kidnaps her and tries to get her to help him, and she takes the deal for gold and four horses.
 But Talbot is not taking any chances for her.
 He is too afraid that she will try to take his wife's corpse from him.
 And for the last few nights, he sees the ghost of his dead wife.
 She wants him to destroy her corpse, but he refuses.